Unity-Technologies/Graphics/com.unity.render-pipelines.high-definition/Documentation~/reflection-refraction-hierarchy.md

 HDRP works down the following hierarchy to find the diffuse color.

-1. If you have a Probe Volume in your Scene, HDRP uses the lighting data from the Probe Volume.
-2. If there's a baked lightmap for this position, HDRP uses the lightmap texture.
+1. If there's a baked lightmap for this position, HDRP uses the lightmap texture.
-3. If you have a baked [Light Probe](https://docs.unity3d.com/Manual/LightProbes.html) and the object is in the probe's Influence Volume, HDRP uses the lighting data from the Light Probe.
+2. If you have a baked [Light Probe](https://docs.unity3d.com/Manual/LightProbes.html) and the object is in the probe's Influence Volume, HDRP uses the lighting data from the Light Probe.
-4. If you set a static sky texture in **Lighting** > **Environment** > **Static Lighting Sky**, HDRP uses the cubemap texture of the sky in the ambient probe.
+3. If you set a static sky texture in **Lighting** > **Environment** > **Static Lighting Sky**, HDRP uses the cubemap texture of the sky in the ambient probe.
 4. HDRP uses black.

 <a name="specular"></a>